harmslab/dataprob/README.rst

 Library for using likelihoods (the probability of observed data given a model) to extract parameter estimates for models describing experimental data.
-Can do maximum likelihood, Bayesian MCMC sampling, and Bootstrap sampling using a consistent API.
+Can do maximum likelihood, Bayesian Markov-Chain Monte Carlo sampling, and bootstrap sampling using a simple, consistent API.

 The docs are in progress.
 See the "examples" directory for jupyter notebooks demonstrating the library.